ericsun2/sandbox/teradata/README.md

   * Neither the record-length nor the end-of-record marker is part of the transmitted data.
 * 'Text' = character data separated by an end-of-record (EOR) marker.
 The EOR marker can be either a single-byte linefeed (X'0A') or a double-byte carriage-return/line-feed pair (X'0D0A'), as defined by the first EOR marker encountered for the first record.
 This format restricts column data types to CHAR or ANSIDATE only.
 * 'Unformatted' = not formatted.
 Unformatted data has no record or field delimiters, and is entirely described by the specified Teradata PT schema.
+:

-This git project is dealing with the data files comformed with *Formatted* specification.
+This git project is dealing with the data files comformed with **Formatted** specification.

 ```bash
 $ hexdump -C -n 320 td_data_type_example.teradata